 The Academy of Nutrition and Dietetics, however, recommends breakfast as an effective way to take in adequate nutrients and manage weight, says Kirkpatrick.
 “Multiple studies have shown that breakfast skippers are more likely to have a higher BMI (body mass index) and that breakfast eaters are more likely to make healthier choices throughout the day.”
 The need for further studies to solve the great debate about breakfast habits remains, she says.

 How to fix it: Eat when you’re hungry; fast when you’re not, suggests Kirkpatrick.
 Intermittent fasting—voluntary abstinence from food and drink for a stretch of time each day—has received a lot of attention lately.
 A study published in 2019 in Scientific Reports found that going without food for a certain length of time may help boost metabolism and can help overweight people shed pounds.
+(Note, this is from a fast of 58 hours, longer than typical intermittent fasting regimens.)
 Benefits include better glucose control and regulation of circadian rhythms (better sleep); and all of these can help prevent diabetes.